This page describes the Navigation menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 - On the receiving AIR³, save the file with the QR code image, for example in the Download folder.
 In the Menu/Navigation/Competition task screen press menu button and choose “Scan QR code from file”.
 Browse the AIR³ to find your saved file (for example Download folder) and select the file with the QR code image.

 - Share, save, import a task file

 - In the Menu/Navigation/Competition task screen press menu button and choose “Share” and select your prefered communication app to send the task_*.xctsk file corresponding to the task.

 - Alternatively, you can also go in the Menu/Navigation/Competition task screen, press menu button and choose “Save task to a file” to save a task_*.xctsk file corresponding to the task.
-Then go to XCTrack/Tasks to select it and share it with your prefered communication app.
+Then go to the Tasks folder of XCTrack to select it and share it with your prefered communication app.

-- On the receiving AIR³, save the task_*.xctsk received in XCTrack/Tasks or anywhere on the AIR³ (but remember where it is saved).
+- On the receiving AIR³, save the task_*.xctsk received in the Tasks folder of XCTrack or anywhere on the AIR³ (but remember where it is saved).
 Open XCtrack in the receiving AIR³ and in the Menu/Navigation/Competition task screen, press menu button and choose “Import task from a file” feature in the menu.

 - Whatsapp, Google drive, Messenger, email, etc.

 - You can share the task*.xctsk file or the image of the QR code with any other instrument using any installed apps able to transfer a file.